raselneck/rex/readme.md

 following:

 1. Make sure you have an NVIDIA GPU.
-2. Make sure your GPU supports CUDA 6.5.
+2. Make sure your GPU supports CUDA 6.5+.
+3. Make sure your GPU supports OpenGL 4.0+.
-3. Have the CUDA SDK v6.5 installed.
+4. Have the CUDA SDK v6.5 installed.
-     * A newer version of CUDA may work, but I only tested with 6.5.
+     * A newer version of CUDA may work, but I use 6.5.
-4. Have Visual Studio 2013 installed.
+5. Have Visual Studio 2013 installed.
-     * This may work with an earlier version of VS, but I used 2013.
+     * This may work with an earlier version of VS, but I use 2013.
-     * This may work on Linux or Mac, but I only tested on Windows.
+     * This may work on Linux and/or Mac, but I use Windows.

 If you have all of the above steps complete, then you *should* be fine to open up the solution file in Visual Studio and compile/run Rex.